 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in International Relations.
-About 9.4% of those with this major are international students.
+International Relations appeals to people across the globe.
+About 8.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea